simon-k/reviewabot/README.md

 Create a new release in GitHub.
 The GitHub Release Action generate the binaries and attach them to the release.

 ## TODO
-* Use a better tool for parsing command line arguments
 * Make instructions configurable from a markdown file
 * Use Spectre Console to make things nice to look at
+* Use a better tool for parsing command line arguments
 * Create some tests
 * Include Azure OpenAI as an option
+* Add OpenSSF Scorecard

 ## License
 See the [LICENSE](LICENSE) file for license rights and limitations (MIT).